In Unemployment Compensation coverage the term “employee” is not defined in statute.

 Because of statute and case law, the Department of Labor must presume that an employment relationship exists between an employer and an individual hired, and thus unemployment insurance coverage is required, UNLESS and UNTIL, the employer is able to demonstrate that all three parts of the “ABC Test” are met.

 The “ABC Test” is used to determine the nature of the relationship between an employer and individual, and the three parts ALL MUST BE MET for an individual to NOT be an employee.
 The “B” portion of the test is in two parts.
-If either portion of the test is failed, then the “B” part is failed entirely.

 The ABC Test includes: